gostgmaer/gostgmaer/README.md

 Software engineer with 1.5+ years of experience.
 Worked for award-winning agencies and Corporate.
 Familiar with both remote, and in-office roles.
 Always seeking to take ownership of the project and deliver as soon as possible.
 Comfortable for web, and API development.

-## 📚 Writing

-Besides developing, I also write on blog on my personal blog

 ## 📊 Statistics